 In IBM terminology, this is a Multibyte Character Set, any character set that may contain variable-length character code points.
 An example is Unicode (UTF-8).
 Another example is when a singlebyte character set and a doublebyte character set are combined to make a multibyte character set.

-an Oracle Database Provider for DRDA configuration where additional
+an Oracle Application Server for DRDA configuration where additional

 DATA_PORT entries may be specified with different host name or IP addresses, and unallocated network port numbers.
 See Dedicated Instance Configuration.